raspberrypilearning/editor-hello-world/en/step_6.md

 Add two more `print()` lines to your code including a multiplication for Python to calculate:

+--- /task ---

+Your code should look like this.

 --- code ---
 ---
 language: python